-Since November 1, 2005, the directors have held the principal occupations described above, or other positions with the same, predecessor or associated firms with the exceptions of: Ms. Edwards, who prior to August 2003, was Executive Vice President, Chief Legal Officer of Bank One Corporation, a predecessor to J.P.
-Morgan Chase & Co.; Mr. Orsino, who prior to November 2005, was President, Chief Executive Officer and Director, Masonite International Corporation; Dr. Piper, who prior to July 2006, was President and Vice-Chancellor, University of British Columbia; Mr. Prichard, who prior to August 2010, was President and Chief Executive Officer of Metrolinx and prior to May 2009, was President and Chief Executive Officer of Torstar Corporation; and Mr. Wilson III, who prior to January 2007, was Chief Risk Officer, J.P.
+Since November 1, 2006, the directors have held the principal occupations described above, or other positions with the same, predecessor or associated firms with the exceptions of: Ms. Edwards, who prior to August, 2003, was Executive Vice President, Chief Legal Officer of Bank One Corporation, a predecessor to J.P.
+Morgan Chase & Co.; Mr. Orsino, who prior to August, 2011 was a corporate director; Dr. Piper, who prior to July, 2006, was President and Vice-Chancellor, University of British Columbia; Mr. Prichard, who prior to August, 2010, was President and Chief Executive Officer of Metrolinx and prior to May, 2009, was President and Chief Executive Officer of Torstar Corporation; and Mr. Wilson III, who prior to January, 2007, was Chief Risk Officer, J.P.
 Morgan Chase & Co.